walterbender/po-utils/README.md

 po file.
 Usage is:

 <pre>
-python po2po.py SourcePOFilePath TargetPOFilePath
+python po2po.py SourcePOFilePath TargetPOFilePath [-i, --ignorecase]
 </pre>

-The SoursePOFile is a PO file that contains potentially useful strings.
+The SourcePOFile is a PO file that contains potentially useful strings.
 The TagetPOFile is the PO file in need of additional translations.
 Note that the result is placed in a third file, tmp.po

+If the --ignorecase argument is given, the case of the msgid in Source is ignored.

 Note: I am using a simple schema for TRANS notes in my code:
 <pre>